NouraMedhat28/Brain-Tumor-Classification-CNN-with-deployment-/README.md

 using the application in the classification process
 <br/>
 <br/>
-NOTE: This the final project of the summer AI internship offered by Samsung :)
+NOTE: This is the final project of the summer AI internship offered by Samsung :)